sahilrajput03/sahilrajput03.github.io/Vscode,Node,React,Heroku,Mongoose.md

 var n = num.toFixed(2);
 //output: "5.57"
 var p = num.toFixed() OR num.toFixed(0) // assign the number of decimal digits
+//The parameter is optional(if absent means 0) and can take value upto from 0 to 20(both including).
 //output: "5"
 Number("23445")
 //output: 23445 // its number, whats suppied was string.